privacyguides/privacyguides.org/docs/email.en.md

 **Minimum to Qualify:**

-- Must self host analytics (no Google Analytics etc).
+- Must self-host analytics (no Google Analytics etc).
 The provider's site must also comply with [DNT (Do Not Track)](https://en.wikipedia.org/wiki/Do_Not_Track) for those who wish to opt-out.

 Must not have any marketing which is irresponsible: